$42.20-$54.27 Hourly / $3,375.71-$4,341.50 BiWeekly /

 In a state agency, facility or institution this class is accountable for performing the most complex fiscal tasks within a variety of fiscal and administrative functions or acting as a working supervisor over a variety of fiscal and administrative functions, including payroll oversight.

-Supervises a small number of professionals in addition to paraprofessional and/or other support staff.
+May supervise a small number of professionals in addition to paraprofessional and/or other support staff as assigned.

 Considerable knowledge of principles and practices of public administration with special reference to governmental budget management, governmental accounting, and payroll ; knowledge of grants and contracts preparation and administration; knowledge of purchasing principles and procedures; some knowledge of payroll practices and procedures; considerable interpersonal skills; considerable oral and written communication skills; considerable ability in preparation and analysis of financial and statistical reports; ability to understand and apply relevant state and federal laws, statutes and regulations; ability to utilize EDP systems for financial management; some supervisory ability.

 One (1) year of the General Experience must have been at the professional working level of Fiscal/Administrative Officer, Accountant, or Payroll Officer 2.

 Note: Connecticut Careers Trainee experience (target Fiscal/Administrative Officer or closely related class) is at the professional training level and is below the professional working level.

-This replaces the existing specification for the class of Associate Fiscal/Administrative Officer in Salary Group AR 26 approved effective March 3, 2017.
-(Revised to Modify Content) Action No. 21-055
+This replaces the existing specification for the class of Associate Fiscal/Administrative Officer in Salary Group AR 26 approved effective September 20, 2021.
+(Revised to modify content) Item No. 22-095R